LBD-TG/im2text/README.md.md

 ## Image2text
 ### Description
 A web application which utilizes [Tesseract OCR](https://code.google.com/p/tesseract-ocr/) written in Python and which is based on the [Flask web microframework](http://flask.pocoo.org/).
 English, Bulgarian and French are the languages  supported.
-This technology allows to parse the text from an image
+This technology allows to parse the text from an image.
+### Visuals
+The landing page looks like that:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjM5OTQ1OTgwXX0=
+eyJoaXN0b3J5IjpbMTU2MTQyOTcyM119
 -->